-6.1 Our RSE is taught as part of our PSHEE curriculum.
+- 6.1 Our RSE is taught as part of our PSHEE curriculum.
 The PSHEE course is delivered to all students through discrete PSHEE lessons taught by our teachers.
-There is one lesson of PSHEE taught per week.
+There is one lesson of taught PSHEE a week.
 Elements of the programme may be supported through the bringing in of additional expertise, such as outside speakers, trained health professionals, or the use of teachers with a particular interest or knowledge in a specific area.
-In addition to these discrete sessions, PSHEE is also embedded within the curriculum (e.g. social issues through the teaching of English Literature; Health through Biology and PE; Citizenship through History & RE).
-There are also centrally organised sessions which supplement the delivery in house.
+In addition to these discrete sessions, PSHEE is also embedded within the curriculum (e.g., social issues through the teaching of English Literature; Health through Science and PE; Citizenship through History & RE).
+There are also centrally organised sessions which supplement the delivery in house. - The science curriculum and RSE curriculum teach related content in the same term.
+For example children begin by looking at reproduction in plants and animals in science so that RSE is not a set of discrete lessons.
+The science coordinator works closely with PSHE teachers so that the content is taught coherently. - Our core scheme of work is 1Decision and RSE related content is delivered by PSHE teachers using the resources (for example short film clips or discussion frameworks) provided by the scheme.
+The PSHE coordinator teaches PSHE in Years 4,5 and 6; this enables the coordinator to have an overview of RSE delivery and ensure that progression is carefully planned and monitored.